 Figure 8 shows the same maps but for product CO2_SCI_WFMD.
-As can be seen, the data coverage of this product is somewhat better compared to product CO2_SCI_BESD (but validation indicates that this product is of somewhat lower quality in terms of random and systematic error).
+As can be seen, the data coverage of this product is somewhat better compared to product CO2_SCI_BESD (but validation indicates that this product is of somewhat lower quality in terms of random and systematic errors).

-Figure 9 shows product CO2_GOS_OCFP for January to June 2017 (top) and July to December 2017 (bottom) also gridded at $1^{\circ}x1^{\circ}$.
+Figure 9 shows product CO2_GOS_OCFP for January to June 2019 (top) and July to December 2019 (bottom) also gridded at 1°x1°.
 As can be seen - compared to the SCIAMACHY XCO2 products - also data over ocean are available but the land coverage is sparser due to the GOSAT sampling pattern and its smaller ground pixel size.